quintopia/beerbrawl/README.md

 QUARTERMASTER: 6 ARMOR.
 If playing with the adventurer revivement rule, keep this on your second rank in front of an empty square.
 It can be used to rearmor revived adventurers as soon as they return to the board.

+*While it is possible to play with up to 15 blinks per player, it is not recommended to exceed more than 9 blinks per player.
+Moreover, the Revivement rule should be omitted or modified when using more blinks, as the game will become unreasonably long.